dekuNukem/FAP80/README.md

 ### Planned

-* A new memory board with CPLD controller and 32MB flash memory for both ROM and RAM
+* A new memory board with 32MB flash memory for both ROM and RAM and a CPLD controller for configurable memory decoding and paging
-* A new VGA video card with onboard FPGA instead of using Mojo V3.
+* A new VGA video card with onboard FPGA instead of using Mojo V3 with larger VRAM and more interrupt options.

 ## Getting Started